ayuzafovich/UsbGps4Droid/README.md

 ## Features from this fork
 - Auto start service on USB device attachment.
 - No more permission confirmations to use the USB device.
+- Tested with the Geely Monjaro (2025 model).

 ## About
 The application provides location updates to Android which allows devices without